-Ring of Fire (annuum) - Thin, cayenne type fruit are good for drying and very hot.
+Ring of Fire (annuum) - Thin, cayenne pepper plant type fruit are good for drying and very hot.

-Pusa Jwala (annuum) - Popular in Indian curries, excellent knobbly feature.
+Pusa Jwala (annuum) - This sweet pepper plants are popular in Indian curries, excellent knobbly feature.

 Trinidad Scorpion (chinense) - So called because the curl at the end of the fruit resembles a Scorpions tail, exceptionally hot.